mnisjk/cppWebSockets/README.md

 * Push data to any client at any time
 * Key => Value storage for any socket with `setValue( int socketID, const string& name, const string& value );` and `getValue( int socketID, const string& name );`

+### Examples

+Check out the [examples](https://github.com/mnisjk/cppWebSockets/blob/master/examples/) directory for fully implemented illustrations.
+There is a basic echo and chat server as well as a more complex server that manages multiple `poll( )` loops.
+They should demonstrate how easy this library is to use and serve as basic scaffolding for your projects.

 ### Dependencies